Loader gif

 1. Get familiar with Form W-4.

-To control your tax withholding and paycheck, you need to adjust the number of (withholding exemptions) you claim on Form W-4.
-If you’re unfamiliar with Form W-4, it’s the tax document you complete each time you start a new job to let your employer know how much money to withhold from your paycheck for federal taxes.
+To control your tax withholding and paycheck, you need to adjust the number of allowances (withholding exemptions) you claim on Form W-4.
+If you’re unfamiliar with Form W-4, it’s the tax document you complete each time you start a new job to let your know how much money to withhold from your paycheck for federal taxes.
 To better understand how allowances work, think about it this way:

 • to increase your paycheck – claim more allowances to withhold fewer taxes